nampython/Interview/README.md

         )
 ;
 ```
+ - You can access this link to view the result: http://sqlfiddle.com/#!9/c75705

 ## Question 4:
 ### We have an array of n elements A[1..n].
 This array contains n different numbers from 0 to n.
 Given that there are totally n + 1 numbers from 0 to n, there is a missing number.
 (15 points)